 The centerpiece of the Pool Terrace bathroom is the standalone tub lying exactly in the middle and acting as an intermediary point from the bed to the wash area.
 In fact, the tub is so near the bed that one can practically step into the tub from the bed in just two steps.
 The resort feel is further emphasized with the presence of a toiletries stand filled with a range of Thann products as well as copious amounts of bath salts.
 If one’s idea of a perfect staycation is to lie on a tub for hours, this room category certainly does the trick!

 By definition, the Pool Terrace room is considered an executive-level room so guests who book this room category get to access the M club lounge which is located at the same level.
-However, since the lounge itself was closed, club benefits are instead offered at Marriott Cafe.
+However, since the lounge itself was closed owing to the current situation, club benefits are instead offered at Marriott Cafe.
 In a way, the new format is an enhancement to club guests.
 While you no longer get the buffet spread, Singapore Marriott Tang Plaza replaces it instead with a 4-course dinner – with multiple options for each course.
 In fact, this new 4-course dinner format seemed to be more filling than what I remembered from the lounge.
 The Truffle Fries were particularly noteworthy, and carried the kind of consistency and quality that a full-fledge dining venue could bring, rather than the generic catering of a club lounge.

 As international tourism is practically halted at the time of this writing, Singapore Marriott Tang Plaza has instead focused on the domestic market for hotel stays and my stay at the property’s Pool Terrace Room was actually part of their Blissful Escapes staycation package.
 Aside from the stay at a Pool Terrace Room, it also came with afternoon tea served on a three-tiered stand and even one round of champagne.